Updated: February 2021

 Recalibrate Your Plan

 Hopelessness can be all-encompassing (trust me, I’ve been there) but starting with positivity will create the rays of warmth that will gradually melt the hopelessness side-effects from your life.
 Once you start to feel more hopeful, then (and only then) you can start to refocus on your job search through a new lens of hope.
+With new hope regained, baby step back into your job search.
 Be careful not to bite off more than you can chew.
 Start simple using this 3 step approach to the job search.
+Create a job search daily and weekly schedule that you can easily follow.
+Check your “to do” items off your list.
 Then, rebuild slowly by applying a new strategy.
 When you start to experience results, it’s important to continue your exercises in finding and maintaining hope so you can continue to thrive in your career and life.